StarRocks/demo/docs/08_userPortrait_bitmapDict.md

 # 08_userPortrait_bitmapDict

-> Building Bitmap data in DorisDB uses Roaring Bitmap, which needs INTEGER as INPUT.
+> Building Bitmap data in StarRocks uses Roaring Bitmap, which needs INTEGER as INPUT.
-> DorisDB provides a function named bitmap_dict, that can be called in spark-load job,
+> StarRocks provides a function named bitmap_dict, that can be called in spark-load job,
-> to map String values to Integer values when loading data to DorisDB.
+> to map String values to Integer values when loading data to StarRocks.
 >
 > Note:
 > When calling function bitmap_dict, some intermediate temp hive tables will be generated automatically.